ebryerwork/icds_docs/docs/running-jobs/cli/interactive-jobs.md

 of the compute node in place of the previous submit node.

 This session is terminated either when the time limit is reached or when the `exit` command is entered.
-After the interactive session completes, the session will return to the previous submit node.
+After the interactive session completes, the session will return to the previous node.